The Clipboard History feature, part of the Powerpack, is an incredibly useful tool to help you be more efficient.

 Using Clipboard History

 By default the Clipboard is disabled for privacy reasons.
 Before you can start using the Clipboard History feature, you need to enable it in Alfred's Preferences, under Features > Clipboard, and grant Alfred Accessibility permissions in macOS.

 Activate the Clipboard History for the history types you want to use by checking the box next to the relevant types.
 Choose from the dropdown menu how long you want Alfred to remember your clips for; 24 hours, 7 days, 1 month or 3 months.

-When you pop up Clipboard History viewer using your hotkey, Alfred will show the clips you've copied, which you can scroll through.
+When you pop up the Clipboard History viewer using your hotkey, Alfred will show the clips you've copied, which you can scroll through.
 To filter your results, start typing any word or phrase from the original clip you copied to see matching results.

 You can customise the hotkey and keyword used to show the Clipboard History viewer.

 You can clear your entire clipboard history by typing "clear" in Alfred's main search box and choosing whether you want to erase the last 5 minutes, 15 minutes or all of Alfred's history.